 Human Resources System Initiatives

-Accordingly, our evaluation system is not limited to evaluating how well each employee is able to perform the duties their position and role entails; it evaluates how well said employee demonstrates their ability to deliver real results and acquire the knowledge and skills needed to do so.
+Accordingly, our performance evaluation system is not limited to evaluating how well each employee fulfills their expected role and their achievements; it evaluates how well said employee demonstrates their ability and acquires the knowledge and skills needed for their role.
 The system thus encourages individual development and growth without overly focusing on short-term achievements.

 Characteristics of Our HR Systems

 To encourage the development and growth of each employee amid a time of diversifying ideas about career trajectories, we have incorporated Career Development Fields (CDF) (professional categories) into our HR systems.
 We decided to do this because we understand the importance of considering from the medium- to long-term perspective the details of placements and training in line with each employee’s ability and suitability as well as based on their career goals.
 Planned placements and training are conducted in line with each employee’s career goals, and employees take the reins when thinking about their careers.

 |Field X||A career in which the employee takes on a specified role, while also working on tasks that support the maintenance and development of Sumitomo Chemical’s business over the medium- to long-term.|

 |Field Y||A career in which the employee works on tasks that contribute to the development of business as a professional, within a role with a defined scope.|

 |Field Z||A career in which the employee works on a variety of tasks supporting things like the development of new technology and the increasing sophistication and complexity of business.|

 (2) Careers for Specialists